Sinha-Ujjawal/gosen/README.md

 3. [✅] Write code for loading `TermFrequenciesIndex` from the [SQLite3](https://www.sqlite.org/index.html) DB.

+4. [🟨] Write code for answering query using the index.
+Have to use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm for this somehow.

-4. [TODO] Write code for adding subcommands for-
+5. [🟨] Write code for adding subcommands for-
     1. Indexing a folder and storing it in [SQLite3](https://www.sqlite.org/index.html) DB.
     ```console
     --index --folder --db